-Annual terrestrial orchid to 40 cm tall often forming dense colonies by vegetative increase, with a single very hairy, oblong-lanceolate leaf to 10 cm long and 2 cm wide, usually lies flat on the ground, and 1–4, bright pink, rarely white flowers.
+Annual terrestrial orchid to 40 cm tall often forming dense colonies by vegetative increase, with a single very hairy, oblong-lanceolate leaf to 10 cm long and 2 cm wide, usually lies flat on the ground, and 1-4, bright pink, rarely white flowers.
 The back surface of the sepals and petals is a covered with glandular hairs and is a lighter shade of pink.
 The dorsal sepal is erect, oblong to lance-shaped, petals sometimes with a few irregular teeth on the sides.
 The Labellum is pink or white with three distinct lobes with the lateral lobes being pink with dark stripes and the mid-lobe being white with a pinkish tip.
 The centre of the labellum has two rows of yellowish calli with white tips forming a semi-circle.
-Flowering between September to December.
+Flowering between September and December.
 Fruits are brown, hairy, papery ellipsoid capsule.
 Seeds are very small brown ellipsoid seed with a long cylindrical translucent brown mesh-like covering.

 Seed collection and propagation